So today is my 15th Oggsday. I’ve been a member of discogs.com for a decade and a half.

 As for the next few years, speaking personally?

-The site is a fantastic resource (once you learn where to look) and an untold source of entertainment.
-Discogs remains as fascinating as it is frustrating.
+The site is a fantastic resource (if you know how to read it) and a permanent source of entertainment (if you know where to look).
+The guys from Vinyl & Data indirectly confirm that Discogs remains as fascinating as it is frustrating.

-And if it gets a little too much… well, it helps to take a break for a while.
+And if it gets a little too much… well, it’s good to take a break for a while (as I have).

 Oh, one last thing from the past five years: I’ve since met fellow oggers in real life.
 Hi!